UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_04sharing.md

 a token that's specific for your account, or a particular project.
 This token is usually configured in a `~/.pypirc` file, and allows you to authenticate without entering your username and password every time.
 Note that you might want to encrypt `~/.pypirc` if concerned about security.

-::::challenge{id=publishing-distributions, title="Publishing distributions to TestPyPI"}
+::::challenge{id=publishing-distributions title="Publishing distributions to TestPyPI"}

 1. On PyPI (or TestPyPI), there cannot be two package with the same name.
 Therefore, before you upload your `tstools` package, you must give the project a unique name.
 To do so, open the `tstools-dist/setup.py` or `tstools-dist/pyproject.toml` file and change the `name` entry